Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Paths of the gff files (besides transcript gff file).
                             For assigning multiple gff files, please use spaces to separate them.
+      --source_for_overlapping SOURCE_FOR_OVERLAPPING [SOURCE_FOR_OVERLAPPING ...], -s SOURCE_FOR_OVERLAPPING [SOURCE_FOR_OVERLAPPING ...]
+                            If the locations of features are overlapped, the module will only keep the feature positions which provided from --source_for_overlapping.
+For example,
+                            if --source_for_overlapping is 'Ref' 'ANNOgesic', the
+                            overlapping features from these two sources will be both kept.
+However, if --source_for_overlapping is
+                            'Ref', only the overlapping features from 'RefSeq will be kept.'
+The value of --source_for_overlapping should be the same as the second column of the gff file. if all the sources of the overlapping features can not be found in --source_for_overlapping, all the overlapping
+                            features will be kept.
+Default is keeping all overlap features.

     additional arguments:
       --terminator_tolerance TERMINATOR_TOLERANCE, -et TERMINATOR_TOLERANCE